metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

 Virtana recommends using the [Azure CLI](/integrations/microsoft-azure/azure-cli-installation) for the best integration experience.
 {{% /notice %}}

-## 1. Contact the CloudWisdom Sales Team
-1. Contact [CloudWisdom Sales](mailto:dl-sales-metricly@virtualinstruments.com) to get a link for accessing the new Azure integration page.
-2. Wait for an email containing the link.
-3. Once you receive the link, open it in a new tab.

-## 2. Create an Active Directory Application in Azure
+## 1. Create an Active Directory Application in Azure

 1. In a separate tab, open the [Azure portal](https://portal.azure.com/) and select **Azure Active Directory** from the left or top menu.
 ![azure-active-directory](/images/azure-installation/azure-active-directory.png)